seanbaxter/DirectXShaderCompiler/docs/ExtendingLLVM.rst

 #. ``lib/Target/TargetSelectionDAG.td``:

-   Most current targets supported by LLVM generate code using the DAGToDAG method, where SelectionDAG nodes are pattern matched to target-specific nodes, which represent individual instructions.
+   Most current targets supported by LLVM37 generate code using the DAGToDAG method, where SelectionDAG nodes are pattern matched to target-specific nodes, which represent individual instructions.
 In order for the targets to match an instruction to your new node, you must add a def for that node to